joemcmanus/packetexaminer/README.md

 # packetexaminer
 ----
-This is a somple harness to do PCAP analysis.
-This hopefully automates a lot of the function an analyst would do manually.
+This is a simple harness to perform PCAP analysis.
+This hopefully automates some routine functions an analyst would do manually.

-Coming in the next day or two is visualization using NetworkX
+Coming in the next day or two is visualization using NetworkX and google map integration.

 #Features
 ----